- 9 Bedrooms

-As soon as you feel you've found "the one", begin the booking process.
-You will likely be asked to submit a security deposit at time of booking.
+Once you think you've found "the one", begin the booking process.
+You'll probably need to submit a security deposit at time of reservation.

 During your Stay

-- Enjoy your stay!
-Make sure that you protect the property owner (and your things!) by keeping the rental home locked up when you are away, exactly like you would at home.
+- Remember to protect the property owner (and your things!) by keeping the rental secured when you are away, exactly like you would at home.

-- Check to make sure you've packed everything.
-Check drawers, bath cabinets and wardrobes.
+- You should make sure you've packed everything.
+Inspect drawers, bath cabinets and cabinets.